Entanglement and Absorbing-State Transitions in Interactive Quantum Dynamics

 We now consider the case of full-strength feedback and vary $\pme$ while $\pf=1$ is fixed.
 In this case, every measure-and-feedback operation leaves the spin in the $\ket{\uparrow}$ state; hence measurements not only drive trajectories to low-entanglement states, but also specifically towards the polarized state.
 As a result, the entanglement and absorbing-state transitions come closer together and a similar analysis of $I_3$ locates the entanglement transition at $\pme^c \cong 0.090(5)$ [see Fig.~\ref{fig:I3_allup}(c)], numerically indistinguishable from the location of the absorbing-state transition found above (Fig.~\ref{fig:nd_classical}).
 A natural question is then whether the two phase transitions coalesce as $\pf\rightarrow 1$, or remain distinct critical phenomena.

-In order to see that the two phase transitions remain distinct, we determine their dynamical exponents $z$~\footnote{While the $I_3$ data along $\pf=1$ still collapses well with $\nu\cong 1.1(2)$ [Fig.~\ref{fig:I3_allup}(d)], this value of $\nu$ is also consistent with the value $\nu_\perp = 1.1$ for directed percolation and thus the absorbing-state transition.}.
-We again use the purification setup discussed in the SM, which tunes the system to the critical $\pme$ and examines the dynamics of the entropy $S$ of a system initially in a mixture of two random orthogonal states.
-We additionally track the density of defects $n_d$ to simultaneously probe the critical absorbing-state dynamics.
+In order to see that the two transitions remain distinct, we determine their dynamical exponents $z$~\footnote{While the $I_3$ data along $\pf=1$ still collapses well with $\nu\cong 1.1(2)$ [Fig.~\ref{fig:I3_allup}(d)], this value of $\nu$ is also consistent with the value $\nu_\perp = 1.1$ for directed percolation and thus the absorbing-state transition.}.
+We extract $z$ for the entanglement transition using the purification setup~\cite{supp_mat}---which examines the entropy $S$ of a system initially in a mixture of two random orthogonal states---and for the absorbing-state transition using the density of defects $n_d$.
 In Fig.~\ref{fig:critical_dynamics} we show both $S$ and $n_d$ data for times $t \gtrsim L^z$.
-We observe that the entropy continues to scale like $S\sim f(t/L)$, i.e., $z=1.0(1)$, and $n_d$ scales according to $\delta = 0.16(8)$ and $z=1.6(1)$ corresponding to directed percolation.

-\emph{\textbf{Argument for Separate Transitions---}} The picture that emerges is one in which the two phase transitions can become quite close in $\pme$ at strong feedback ($\pf = 1$); however, they remain distinct critical phenomena that happen on parametrically different time-scales as indicated by the different $z$ values.
-We now argue more directly that a sliver of Phase II generically separates the two transitions, so that the non-absorbing phase sufficiently near the absorbing-state transition has area-law entanglement in trajectories (Fig.~\ref{fig:circuit_and_phasediagram}), provided that the absorbing-state transition is continuous.
+The entropy continues to scale like $S\sim f(t/L)$, i.e., $z=1.0(1)$, and $n_d$ scales according to $\delta = 0.16(8)$ and $z=1.6(1)$ corresponding to directed percolation.
+The picture that emerges is one in which the two phase transitions can become close in $\pme$ at strong feedback ($\pf = 1$); however, they remain distinct critical phenomena that happen on parametrically different time-scales as indicated by the different $z$ values.